-The purpose of this program is to offer individuals we serve the opportunity to enjoy outdoor activities.
+The purpose of the Outdoor Recreation Program is to offer individuals we serve the opportunity to enjoy outdoor activities.
 This is a program for people with disabilities, including individuals with more involved physical disabilities who may require assistance.
 Watch a short video with Jim by clicking here.

 This HCBS (Home and Community Based Service) provides primary caregivers of individuals with disabilities relief by allowing them to hire an individual of their choice to provide care in their absence.
 Individuals are awarded a number of hours per year.
 Providers become employees of Cerebral Palsy Association of The North Country.
-Contact Amy Dougan at firstname.lastname@example.org or call (315)386-1156.
+Please contact Edward Montgomery at firstname.lastname@example.org or call (315) 379-8333.

-Assistive technology is a HCBS (Home and Community Based Service) that provides funding for Environmental Modification (E-mod).
-"E-mods" are adaptations to an individual's environment that allow for more independence or address issues related to health and safety.
-Some examples are ramps, lifts, bathroom and kitchen modifications, fences, and safety devices for individuals who are blind or deaf and widened doorways and hallways.
+Assistive Technology is a HCBS (Home and Community Based Service) that provides funding for Environmental Modifications (E-mods).
+"E-mods" are adaptations to an individuals environment that allows for more independence or to address issues related to health and safety.
+Some examples are ramps, lifts, bathroom and kitchen modifications, fences, safety devices for individuals who are blind or deaf, and widened doorways and hallways.

-Self-direction is a type of service delivery that gives you flexibility to choose the mix of supports and services that are right for you so you can live the life you want.
-With self-direction, YOU choose your services, the staff and organizations that provide them, and a schedule that works best for YOU.
-Because each person is unique, self-direction empowers people to design supports based on their strengths and needs.
+Self Direction is a type of service delivery that gives you flexibility to choose the mix of supports and services that are right for you so you can live the life you want.
+With Self Direction, YOU choose your services, the staff and organizations that provide them, and a schedule that works best for YOU.
+Because each person is unique, Self Direction empowers people to design supports based on their strengths and needs.
 It gives you more control over the funding used to buy your services.
-A Support Broker is a professional who educates the person and family on Self-Directed service options, and assists the person in developing a Self-Direction budget, writing Habilitation Plans and facilitating Planning Team meetings.
+A Support Broker is a professional who educates the person and family on Self-Directed service options, and assists the person in developing a Self Direction budget, writing Habilitation Plans, and facilitating Planning Team meetings.
 We offer both Support Broker and Start-Up Broker Services.
-Contact Amy Dougan at email@example.com or call (315) 379-8200
+Contact Christine Grubee at email@example.com or call (315) 379-8211.